 Once you have done that, your list is now ready to have contacts added to it.
 From this page, you can connect the list to a signup form, or you can upload contacts directly.

-If you would like to learn more about using signup forms and pop-ups, check out our blog for that here: https://emailexperts.com.au/how-to-create-and-add-klaviyo-pop-ups-to-your-shopify-store/.
+If you would like to learn more about using signup forms and pop-ups, check out our blog for that here.

 So, lists are buckets where you can add subscribers.
 Subscribers are added when they subscribe and are removed when they unsubscribe.